RunestoneInteractive/httlads/_sources/WorldFacts/graphing_data_on_a_map.rst

 =======================

-In this section, we will explore data visualization techniques that uses data to display information in a more abstract and helpful format so that the results of the data analysis are better understood.
+In this section, we will explore data visualization techniques that use data to display information in a more abstract and helpful format so that the data analysis results are better understood.
-For this exercise we will focus on graphing data on a map using Altair.
+For this exercise, we will focus on graphing data on a map using Altair.

-Let's take on the seemingly simple task of plotting some of the country data on a map, like we did in Google Sheets earlier.
+Let's take on the seemingly simple task of plotting some of the country data on a map as we did in Google Sheets earlier.
 We'll see that this is one area where things are not quite as simple as they are in Sheets.
 But we can make it work with a bit of effort.

 Altair provides us with the facility to make a blank map.
 But filling in the data requires a bit more work on our part.

-This is a good example of learning by example, then extrapolating what you need to do based on understanding the example.
+This is an excellent example of learning by example, then extrapolating what you need to do based on understanding the example.

 The counties data that is passed to the chart is the data needed to